 Gender and the Shifting Division of Labour in Long-Term Residential Care Facilities

-This study aims to better understand if and how residents’ care and workers’ occupational health and safety are affected by a shifting division of labour due to the utilization of informal carers, with an overarching theme of this study exploring how gender affects this shift.
+This study aimed to better understand if and how residents’ care and workers’ occupational health and safety are affected by a shifting division of labour due to the utilization of informal carers, with an overarching theme of this study exploring how gender affects this shift.